khalid-hussain/shaheen/chap8.md

 from that of Granada's soldiers.
 He wore a white robe over his body instead of an armor and wore a turban on his head instead of an aventail.
 Except for the eyes, his face was covered with a red veil.
-Moving forward from the ranks of the Granada's army, he halted his horse for a moment and sheathed his shining sword.
+Moving forward from the ranks of Granada's army, he halted his horse for a moment and sheathed his shining sword.
 The onlookers thought that he would attack using a lance but he pierced it in the ground too.
-Spectators on both sides were perplexed with his moves.
+Spectators on both sides were perplexed by his moves.

 Suddenly, the masked man kicked forward his horse.
 The Christian, iron-clad knight charged forward brandishing his lance towards him but he dodged him and